acenet-arc/vm-management/README.md

 # Managing backups

+## Set restic environment variables

-## Set restic environment variables to those in your `group_vars/wp_hosts/scecrets.yml` file:
+Set restic environment variables to those in your `./group_vars/wp_hosts/secrets.yml` file:

   `$ export RESTIC_BACKUP_URL="{{ restic_backup_url }}"`
   `$ export RESTIC_PASSWORD="{{ restic_backup_repo_password }}"`
   `$ export AWS_ACCESS_KEY_ID="{{ object_store_access_key_id }}"`
   `$ export AWS_SECRET_ACCESS_KEY="{{ object_store_access_key }"`

-## View snapshots
+## List snapshots

-  $ restic -r $RESTIC_BACKUP_URL snapshots
+  `$ restic -r $RESTIC_BACKUP_URL snapshots`

 ## Delete all snapshost with a given tag

   `$ restic -r $RESTIC_BACKUP_URL forget --group-by tags --tag <tag-name> --keep-last 1`
   `$ restic -r $RESTIC_BACKUP_URL forget --group-by tags latest --prune --tag <tag-name>`

-restic by default, groups snapshots by host, which means that if snapshots come from different hosts the `--keep-last 1` will keep the last snapshot on each host.
+Eestic by default, groups snapshots by host, which means that if snapshots come from different hosts the `--keep-last 1` will keep the last snapshot on each host.
 The `--group-by tags` instead groups snapshots by tags so that the `--keep-last 1` keeps only one snapshot with that `<tag-name>` instead of one for each host.

 # Specific plays

-## `wp_setup.yml`
+## wp_setup.yml

 ### Adding a new site to a host
-The `port` number must be unique from other site `port` values.
+The `port` number must be unique from other site `port` values on that host VM.

 A new site must also have a unique `id` across all hosts otherwise it's backups will be associated with previous sites.
 This implies that the site backups would be lumped together.
 Since the `id` is used to reference backups during creation and restoring from.